luau-lang/luau/docs/_posts/2022-05-02-luau-recap-april-2022.md

 local b: B = a
 ```

-If the following code were to error because `Hello` was undefined, we would erraneously include the comment in the span of the error.
+If the following code were to error because `Hello` was undefined, we would erroneously include the comment in the span of the error.
 This is now fixed.
 ```lua
 type Foo = Hello -- some comment over here
 ```